Butterscotch Bars - Ooey Gooey No Bake Bars

 • Difficulty Level: Intermediate

-• Family friendly: YES!
-My whole family devoured these bars
+• Family friendly: YES - my whole family devoured these

 • Rating: 10/10